Elizabethton High School

 Starting with two small pilot courses in 2017, Elizabethton has gradually adopted more project-based learning (PBL) classes.
 Designed by students, for students, Elizabethton High School now retains the best traditions of a comprehensive high school—with its football team, marching band, and clubs—while also providing a new model for high school that encourages students to play a much more active role in their learning.

 Project-based learning isn’t used in every class yet, but students and teachers have taken it in impressive directions.
 Elizabethton’s students cracked cold cases from the 1980s, leading the authorities to identify the suspect in a series of murders.
+Their work became the subject of iHeart radio’s true-crime podcast series “Murder 101.”
 In another sociology class about wrongful convictions, students researched a childcare provider who’d been sentenced to murder for the death of a baby.
 They examined medical evidence and concluded the child’s death wasn’t her fault.
 Then, they wrote to authorities arguing for her release from a California prison (she was denied before she was later given clemency during COVID).
 In a completely different example of PBL, students wrote children’s storybooks developed in College Prep English.

 Elizabethton students love exploring their community’s rich history through media.
 One group won an NPR podcast challenge with an unusual story about a local circus elephant killed over a century ago.
 EHS students also won a national 2022 journalism challenge with a video investigation of why their school has no windows and an audio report about how to make school more engaging.